You are here

 Sensitivity analysis around all sources of unaccounted catch mortality

 The 2014 assessment included sensitivity analysis around all sources of unaccounted catch mortality.
-The Extended Scientific Committee (ESC) noted that it appears that significant levels of unaccounted mortality may have occurred which were not considered in the design of the Management Procedure (MP) and that if these levels are indeed true, they would amount to exceptional circumstances because the probability of rebuilding under the MP will be well below what was intended by the Extended Commission (EC).
+The ESC noted that it appears that significant levels of unaccounted mortality may have occurred which were not considered in the design of the Management Procedure (MP) and that if these levels are indeed true, they would amount to exceptional circumstances because the probability of rebuilding under the MP will be well below what was intended by the Extended Commission (EC).